fpt and WinFPT Reference Manual - Command-line Commands

 A GOTO, arithmetic IF or alternate return may transfer control to the statement label which terminates a DO loop.
 There are two possible situations:

-FPT modifies all labelled statements which are referenced both by DO and by GOTO statements to separate the target labels.
-New labels are generated, and FPT therefore renumbers all statement labels so as to maintain a consistent order throughout the program.
+fpt modifies all labelled statements which are referenced both by DO and by GOTO statements to separate the target labels.
+New labels are generated, and fpt therefore renumbers all statement labels so as to maintain a consistent order throughout the program.
 Please see RENUMBER LABELS for a description of this process.

 If the GOTO statement is inside the DO loop, the expected behaviour is that the current iteration of the DO loop ends and the next iteration begins.
-Many compilers have been tested to verify this behaviour and no exceptions have been observed.
-FPT therefore modifies the labelled statement as shown in the first example below.
+Many compilers have been tested to verify this behaviour and no exceptions have been observed. fpt therefore modifies the labelled statement as shown in the first example below.

 If the GOTO statement is outside the DO loop, the behaviour depends on the compiler in use.
 The following have been observed: